xmunoz/sodapy/README.md

 Import the library and set up a connection to get started.

     >>> from sodapy import Socrata
-    >>> client = Socrata("sandbox.demo.socrata.com", "FakeAppToken", username="fakeuser@somedomain.com", password="mypassword")
+    >>> client = Socrata(
+            "sandbox.demo.socrata.com",
+            "FakeAppToken",
+            username="fakeuser@somedomain.com",
+            password="mypassword",
+            timeout=10
+        )

 `username` and `password` are only required for creating or modifying data.
 An application token isn't strictly required (can be `None`), but queries executed from a client without an application token will be subjected to strict throttling limits.
+You may want to increase the `timeout` seconds when making large requests.
 To create a bare-bones client:

     >>> client = Socrata("sandbox.demo.socrata.com", None)